299: No Such Thing As A Conscientious Brunette

 It's parrots, humans, and wallabies.

-So India, again, does a lot of growing opium for medicinal purposes, and they're ruining farmers' crops.
+So, India, again, does a lot of growing opium for medicinal purposes, and they're ruining farmers' crops.

 And so, there's one farmer in the state of Madhya Pradesh who estimates that he's lost 10% of his crop to parrots who just eat it and get high.
+And they don't respond very well to it in the end.

-So, they absolutely love it, they're addicted, and they've even learned not to squawk.
+So, they absolutely love it.
+They're addicted, and they've even learned not to squawk.

-So, these are parrots that usually squawk when they're doing stuff, but they know that they shouldn't draw attention to themselves, so they do it very quietly.
+So, these are parrots that usually squawk when they're doing stuff, but they know that they shouldn't draw attention to themselves.
+So, they do it very quietly, But they get really, really woozy.

-So they often fall off their perches and die because they're taking it, which is very sad.
+You know, they go into an opiate kind of stupor, they get into a very deep sleep, so they often fall off their perches and die because they're taking it, which is very sad.

-So the opium season ends and they've got no dealer left and
+And they get terrible withdrawal.
+So the opium season ends, and they've got no dealer left and

-lose their appetites and just sort of some of them, you know, starve themselves to death or just horrible cold turkey, cold parrot.
+lose their appetites.
+And just sort of some of them, you know, starve themselves to death or just horrible cold turkey, cold parrot.

 It's an issue.

+It's so much.
 There's so much more of this overseas than there is in the UK.

 One of the main stories about this kind of thing happening in the UK involved a drunk pony called Fat Boy who